 2. Does “professional” always mean paid work?

-No, while it often refers to paid work, someone can act professional even in unpaid roles by showing dedication and competence.
+No. While it often refers to paid or formal careers, someone can also act professional in unpaid roles by showing dedication, competence, and respect.

 3. Is being professional only about skills?